skip to main content

 more » « less

-2. In paleoceanography, carbon and oxygen stable isotope ratios from benthic foraminifera are used as tracers of physical and biogeochemical properties of the deep ocean.
-We present the first version of the Ocean Carbon Cycling working group database, of stable isotope ratios of oxygen and carbon from benthic foraminifera from deep ocean sediment cores from the Last Glacial Maximum (LGM, 23-20 ky before present (BP)) to the Holocene (<10 ky BP) with a particular focus on the early last deglaciation (20-15 ky BP).
+2. Abstract We present the first version of the Ocean Circulation and Carbon Cycling (OC3) working group database, of oxygen and carbon stable isotope ratios from benthic foraminifera in deep ocean sediment cores from the Last Glacial Maximum (LGM, 23-19 ky) to the Holocene (<10 ky) with a particular focus on the early last deglaciation (19-15 ky BP).
 It includes 287 globally distributed coring sites, with metadata, isotopic and chronostratigraphic information, and age models.
-A quality check was performed for all data and age models.
-Sites with at least millennial resolution were preferred, because the main goal is to resolve ocean changes associated with the last deglaciation on at least millennial timescales.
-Software tools were produced to access and analyze the data, and are included with this publication.
-Deep water mass structure as well as differences between the early deglaciation and LGM are captured by the data in the compilation, even though its coverage is still sparse in many ocean regions.
+A quality check was performed for all data and age models, and sites with at least millennial resolution were preferred.
+Deep water mass structure as well as differences between the early deglaciation and LGM are captured by the data, even though its coverage is still sparse in many regions.
 We find high correlations among time series calculated with different age models at sites that allow such analysis.
 The database provides a useful dynamical approach to map physical and biogeochemical changes of the ocean throughout the last deglaciation.

 more » « less